HuolalaTech/page-spy/packages/page-spy-plugin-rrweb/README.md

 # `@huolala-tech/page-spy-plugin-rrweb`

-> Record the DOM mutation within PageSpy (only be available in browser environment).
+> Use `rrweb` under the hood, record the DOM mutation within PageSpy (only be available in browser environment).

 ## Definition